San7o/Brenta-Engine/README.md

 ```
 <h1 align=center> Building </h1>

-All instuctions to build the demo game are in [BUILD](./BUILD.md), there are also instructions on
+All instructions to build the demo game are in [BUILD](./BUILD.md), there are also instructions on
 how to [build unit tests](./tests/README.md) and how to [build examples](./examples/README.md).

 <h1 align=center> Contributing </h1>